LinkNacional/lkn-mercadopago-for-givewp/README.txt

 == Installation ==

-1. Look in the sidebar for the WordPress plugins area;
+1. Access GiveWP settings from the WordPress admin dashboard.

-2. In installed plugins look for the 'add new' option in the header;
+2. Under "Payment Gateways", locate "Mercado Pago" and configure settings.

-3. Click on the 'submit plugin' option in the page title and upload the link-nacional-mercadoPago-for-givewp.zip plugin;
+3. Enter the necessary configuration information, such as Mercado Pago TOKEN and PUBLIC KEY.
+Additionally, also customize the title and description that will appear at checkout.

-4. Click on the 'install now' button and then activate the installed plugin;
+4. Save  your settings.

 The Link Nacional MercadoPago for GiveWP plugin is now live and working.